 Here Comes Holi: The Festival of Colors by Meenal Atul Pandya

-This story within a story, is about the origins of Holi.
+This story within a story is about the origins of Holi.
 A mother tells her child and their friends the tale behind this wonderful festival.
-There is also a glossary included.
 Just a quick reminder…this story can be a little graphic.

 Festival of Colors by Kabir Sehgal